keltouml/codepathprework/README.md

-I had several issues programmed the random generator on swift I had some issues with my font showing up when I used a custom one so I stuck with the standard system font I would constantly receive an error when I tried programming my second view controller but this error was fixed when I retraced my steps and tried a new approach
+I had several issues programmed the random generator on swift I had some issues with my font showing up when I used a custom one so I stuck with the standard system font I would constantly receive an error when I tried programming my second view controller but this error was fixed when I retraced my steps and attempted a new approach

 ## License